heroOfThyme/personalsite/src/pages/privacy.md

 ## Contact Information

-If you have any questions about this Privacy Policy, please contact me through the contact form on my website.
+If you have any questions about this Privacy Policy, please contact me via email or through my social media profiles linked on this website.